 With a number like 25981, how easy would it be to remember your entire contact book?
 No more looking at your phone and counting numbers to check if you have ten whole digits or how many ‘7’s you’ve typed at the beginning.
 You could also call the Police on 3333, Fire on 22222 or the Ambulance on 23157.

-We’d all go back to the 60s if sending a letter only cost 10 cents.
-A post card for 5 cents?
+We’d all go back to the ’60s if sending a letter only cost 10 cents.
+And a postcard for 5 cents?
 Yes, please!

 Send your loved ones abroad goodies every week since a 22lb parcel to the United Kingdom cost only Rs.
 16.50, which is actually cheaper than spending Rs.
 27.25 to post a package to America.